The Magic Money Multiplier (and Why Your Procrastination is Costing You a Yacht)

 Now, the real kicker: time is compound interest’s VIP.
 Start early, and it’s like giving your money a decade-long head start—Sansa’s side-eye agrees!
 Let’s break it down with some “what if” chaos:

-Meet Brenda, a cash chaos master who skips Funko Pop binges and invests $50 a month at 25 with a 7% return.
+Meet Brenda, a cash chaos master who skips Funko Pop spending splurges and invests $50 a month at 25 with a 7% return.
 Sansa approves her discipline—no chewed plans here!
-Then there’s Barry, my spirit animal, who parties now and starts at 35 with the same $50 and 7%.
+Then there’s Barry, my financial twin, who parties now and starts at 35 with the same $50 and 7%.
 Sansa once ate his late-start memo—oops!

 By 65, Brenda’s $24,000 invested (50 x 12 x 40) could balloon to hundreds of thousands thanks to 40 years of compounding—hello, dream yacht!
 Barry’s $18,000 (50 x 12 x 30) grows less, maybe a cool raft, because Sansa’s 10-year delay tax hit hard.
 That gap?
 Game-changing!